wisdom-oss/deployment/README.md

 > listed below:
 >   - Host: The machine the wisdom platform will be installed to

+> [!TIP]
+> The commands in this guide require `root` permissions on the host.
+Please check
+> if you have the needed permissions before continuing.

 > [!NOTE]
 > The WISdoM platform supports all x86_64 platforms supported by Docker/Podman.
 > Please check the [Docker]/[Podman] documentation for further information on